badasintended/megane/README.md

 is a lot of fun too!
 It's actually so much fun!
 You have those half rim glasses, or the thick frame glasses, everything!
 It's like you're enjoying all these kinds of glasses at a buffet.
 I really want Luna to try some on or Marine to try some on to replace her eyepatch.
 We really need glasses to become a thing in hololive and start selling them for HoloComi.
 Don't.
 You.
 Think.
 We.
 Really.
 Need.
 To.
 Officially.
 Give.
 Everyone.
 Glasses?

+## License
+The current branch of Megane is **All Rights Reserved**.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.